-The first bar shows that English speakers, like Japanese speakers, are more likely to choose 483 a name with a voiced obstruent for post-evolution Pokémon characters.
-The second bar shows, 484 however, that English speakers did not choose names with two voiced obstruents to be more ap-485 propriate for post-evolution Pokémon characters than names with one voiced obstruent.
-The third 486 condition shows that long vowels at the word-final positions-despite the fact that some of these 487 may have not been strictly perceived as long-make the names more appropriate for post-evolution 488 Pokémon characters.
-Finally, the fourth bar shows that English speakers, like Japanese speakers, 489 tended to chose longer names for post-evolution Pokémon characters.
-490
+The first bar shows that English speakers, like Japanese speakers, are more likely to choose a name with a voiced obstruent for post-evolution Pokémon characters.
+The second bar shows, however, that English speakers did not choose names with two voiced obstruents to be more appropriate for post-evolution Pokémon characters than names with one voiced obstruent.
+The third condition shows that long vowels at the word-final positions-despite the fact that some of these may have not been strictly perceived as long-make the names more appropriate for post-evolution Pokémon characters.
+Finally, the fourth bar shows that English speakers, like Japanese speakers, tended to choose longer names for post-evolution Pokémon characters.

-Though statistically significant, the responses-except for the last condition-are barely above chance.
+Though statistically significant, the responses-except for the last condition are barely above chance.
 As the box plot in Figure 8 shows, the medians are on the chance level for the second and third conditions; 50% of the people showed less than the half of expected responses.